microcosm-cc/bluemonday/README.md

 </a>
 ```

-It protects sites against [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) and other malicious content that a user interface may deliver.
-There are many [vectors for an XSS attack](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet) and the safest thing to do is to sanitize user input against a known safe list of HTML elements and attributes.
+It protects sites from [XSS](http://en.wikipedia.org/wiki/Cross-site_scripting) attacks.
+There are many [vectors for an XSS attack](https://www.owasp.org/index.php/XSS_Filter_Evasion_Cheat_Sheet) and the best way to mitigate the risk is to sanitize user input against a known safe list of HTML elements and attributes.

 You should **always** run bluemonday **after** any other processing.